-As part of its ongoing commitment to “Safer Communities; Safer Firefighters”, Humberside Fire & Rescue will visit, inspect and audit a wide range of premises to which the Regulatory Reform (Fire Safety) Order 2005 applies.
+As part of its ongoing commitment to “Safer Communities, Safer Firefighters”, Humberside Fire and Rescue Service will visit, inspect and audit a wide range of premises to which the Regulatory Reform (Fire Safety) Order 2005 applies.

 If fire safety deficiencies are discovered that put people at risk, we will take action to ensure that the premises are made safer from fire for everybody.
 This action will be proportionate to the risk posed and can range from giving advice on how matters may be improved (Informal notices), to requiring works to be done within a certain time period and prohibiting the use of a premises, through STATUTORY NOTICES.